-Writing the Field Statement.
-The field statement is written in the form of a bibliographic literature review.
+Writing the Field Statement: The field statement is written in the form of a bibliographic literature review.
 A good field statement, however, is more than a simple review of the literature; it should also exhibit creativity and critical thought, as well as a student's intellectual grasp of the topic(s) in question.
 The field statement not only demonstrates a student's ability to synthesize the material, but also shows an ability to go beyond that material and suggest a general plan of valuable future research.
-The review should be comprehensive but not exhaustive.
-A field statement is expected to be completed during the first year of Phase II.
-Research credit hours are taken for this work (ASM 792), and the student is expected to have regular meetings with his or her chair (or another committee member if the chair is in the field or on sabbatical) about the content of the field statement.
+The review should be comprehensive but not exhaustive, limited to 50 double-spaced pages in at least 12-point font (exclusive of the bibliography).
+A field statement is expected to be completed during the third semester of Phase II by November 15th.

+Research credit hours (ASM 792) are taken for this work and the student is expected to have regular meetings with their chair (or another committee member if the chair is in the field or on sabbatical) about the content of the field statement.